Stasi's pervasive footprint across two Berlins revealed | DW | 11.06.2019

 Wiretapping and technology theft

-The Memorial research highlights the Stasi's omnipresence on both sides of the Berlin.
+The Memorial research highlights the Stasi's omnipresence on both sides of the Berlin Wall.
 Before the construction of the Berlin Wall in 1961, abductions of dissidents such as Brandt in the western part of the city were commonplace, with around 400 such cases recorded.

 "Softer" strategies were later adopted, including espionage and the recruitment of informants in West Berlin's political and administrative spheres.